Man on trial for abducting and raping unconscious woman 15 years younger

 - Posted 30 Mar 2017 13:49

-SINGAPORE: A 40-year-old man is on trial for allegedly abducting a 22-year-old student from the nightclub Zouk under the guise of sending her home, and raping her while she was intoxicated and unconscious.
+SINGAPORE: A 40-year-old man is on trial for allegedly abducting a 22-year-old student from the club Zouk under the guise of sending her home, and raping her while she was intoxicated and unconscious.

 Bunker surveyor Ong Soon Heng had brought her to his house at 4 Hume Heights, where he allegedly committed the crime.
 The victim was found about two hours later by her boyfriend, who had tracked her down using the Find My iPhone app.